 - Gives more media coverage, PR, and SEO at less effort and cost

-B2B marketplaces present great opportunities for sellers to expand their customer base, build up their omni-channel presence, and gauge demand for new products.
-For manufacturers, selling on B2B marketplaces can be a low-risk starting point into full-scale B2B eCommerce solution.
+B2B marketplaces present great opportunities for sellers to expand their customer base, build up their omnichannel presence, and gauge demand for new products.
+For manufacturers, selling on B2B marketplaces can be a low-risk starting point before investing in a full-scale B2B eCommerce solution.
 However, you may need to do your research on top online B2B marketplace website features before selecting the one that fits your business goals.

 - Expanding product assortment at marginal effort and cost